Assistive Technology

 “High-Tech” Assistive Technology

-Many people reserve the term assistive technology for equipment and devices that provide access to the environment and print information using computer hardware and software, and other electronic equipment.
-Thus a video magnifier can be considered both an optical aid and a “high-tech” piece of assistive technology.
+Many people reserve assistive technology for equipment and devices that provide access to the environment and print information using computer hardware, software, and other electronic equipment.
+Thus, a video magnifier can be considered an optical aid and a “high-tech” piece of assistive technology.

 What Tools Different Children May Use